metaterminal/metaterminal.fyi/content/blog/murder-on-the-overland-limited.md

 “Can two friends merely not be in each others’ lives?”
 Louis said.

-She studied him for a long moment, and then began making her way across the room to her chair.
+She studied him a while, and then began making her way across the room to her chair.
 He took the open door behind her as an invitation and entered, letting the door swing closed, and leaned gently against the small cabinet at the foot of her bed.

 “Why now, Louis?”